 The startup handed Taivara a typical binder and said, “Turn this into an app design.”

-The startup was in its earliest stages at the time.
-To be frank, they simply didn’t have the budget, or the risk-appetite, to build a fully-functional product to see how the market would react.
-We convinced them that the best approach would be to build a prototype.
+The startup was in its earliest stage at the time.
+To be frank, they simply didn’t have the budget to build a fully-functional product.

 Luckily, we had the solution.
 Without writing a single line of code, we created a prototype that would look and feel like the real deal.
 Doing so gave us the ability to put the product in the hands of our customers while only spending a fraction of the budget.

 Don’t Judge a Book by its Cover

 The mobile app was just the surface.
 The reporting was easy, but in order to make it a proper product, it needed a proper client management system.
 One that can be spun out to a new customer at the drop of a hat.
 Customers would need to handle their clients’ schedules, medications, and service plans in a simple-to-use display.
 All that information would need to talk to the mobile application and be stored safely and securely…

 Not a problem.